 Remember how I mentioned there are amazing places to visit near Las Vegas by car?
 There are a few ghost towns that are near Las Vegas that are worth exploring.
-Stop what you are thinking about doing right now and make plans to go to here.
-Off the beaten path you will find this authentic wild west saloon in the heart of a ghost town.
-There are two thing you must do here: Do a shot of whiskey at the bar and order one of the best hamburgers you will have in Vegas.
+Stop what you are thinking about doing right now and make plans to go here.
+Off the beaten path, you will find this authentic wild west saloon in the heart of a ghost town.
+There are two things you must do here: Do a shot of whiskey at the bar and order one of the best hamburgers you will have in Vegas.
 Read more about them here.

 Pro Tip: This is roughly a 30-40 minute drive from the strip, but worth the ride.
 Be sure to get a map at the saloon that will walk you through highlights of the old ghost town.

 7.)
 Nelson Ghost Town

 This adventure is for someone looking for something outside of the box or someone who has lost all of their money and are looking for something free and fun.
-As you drive for miles into the desert you will begin to wonder if this is a hoax, you start to see mirages that look like lakes, just as you are about to turn around you finally arrive to the amazingly awesome ghost town of Nelson.
+As you drive for miles into the desert you will begin to wonder if this is a hoax, you start to see mirages that look like lakes.
+Just as you are about to turn around you finally arrive at the amazingly awesome ghost town of Nelson.
 This preserved piece of history takes visitors back to a simpler time and offers a photographers paradise.
-Be on the look out for rattlesnakes and be sure to stop in the general store to visit the property up keepers.
+Be on the lookout for rattlesnakes and be sure to stop in the general store to visit the property up keepers.

 Pro Tip: If you are taking professional pictures there is a fee to use the site.
 They also offer tours for a price.